- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-WindowsDriver -Online -All

 This command will display all drivers (both system and third-party) present in the running image.
-It's a very direct way to see which packages are installed without using WMI or Device Manager.
+It's a very straightforward way to see which packages are installed without using WMI or Device Manager.

-If you are working with a image mounted in C:\offline And if you only want to check third-party drivers, you could do the following:
+If you're working with an image mounted in C:\offline and only want to check third-party drivers, you could do the following:

 Get-WindowsDriver -Path "C:\offline"